Install the Comply module

-Follow the instructions in the r10k or Code Manager drop down to add the module declaration to your Puppetfile.
+Follow the instructions in the r10k or Code Manager drop-down menu to add the module declaration to your Puppetfile.
 You also need to add its dependencies.
 For example:

 If you don’t specify options, Code Manager installs the latest version and does not update it automatically.
 To always have the latest version installed, specify

 :latestand it updates automatically when a new version is released.
 Make sure you are always running the latest version of Comply if you intend to use the

 :latestkeyword to update the Comply module.
 To install a specific version of the module that does not update automatically, specify the version number as a string.Important: If you choose a specific version of the module, it must be the same as the Comply version.
 For example, version 2.3.0 of the module must be installed for Comply 2.3.0.Note: When configuring the Comply module for macOS or CentOS 8, you must set the

 manage_javaparameter to false because the management of Java is not supported.